burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 that's all I can find, as player states issue doesn't allow me to test further

+> [!NOTE]
+> Issues are described in more detail within the project notes

 ## Massive Thanks to
 - QuantumV, for his decompiler
 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base